andersmurphy/andersmurphy-blog/resources/posts/2018-11-24-clojure-validating-phone-numbers.md

 false
 ```

-This seems to work well enough so far.
-But what if we try something more "obviously wrong"?
+The above works well enough so far.
+But, what if we try something more "obviously wrong"?

 ```clojure
 => (valid-number? "+41")